'Not my king': UK republicans want coronation to be the last

 The coronation, he said, is "a celebration of a corrupt institution.
 And it is a celebration of one man taking a job that he has not earned."

-Republican activists have long struggled to build momentum to dislodge Britain's 1,000-year-old monarchy.
-But they see the coronation as a moment of opportunity.
+Republican activists long struggled to build momentum to dislodge Britain's 1,000-year-old monarchy and they see the coronation as a moment of opportunity.

 Queen Elizabeth II, who died in September after 70 years on the throne, was widely respected because of her longevity and sense of duty.
 Charles is another matter, a 74-year-old whose family feuds and firm opinions on everything from architecture to the environment have been headline fodder for decades.